 Here’s a quick overview of the key ingredients for this recipe.
 For the full list of ingredients and exact measurements, be sure to check the recipe card at the bottom of this post.

-How To Make Canning Roasted Peppers
+How To Make Canning Roasted Red Peppers

 I like to start by preheating my oven to 400°F. Line a baking sheet with parchment for easy cleanup.
 Arrange the pepper halves skin-side up, then brush lightly with olive oil.
 Roast for about 20 minutes, just until the skins blister and start to pull away from the flesh.
 You’re looking for charred spots, but try not to let them get too dark, or your jars will look a little mottled.
 (Don’t worry if they do, those peppers still taste amazing!)